 Today, as it is Valentine’s Day, we celebrate love.
-Our love of each others, our love for our family, friends, wife/husband, boyfriend/girlfriend.
+Our love of each other, our love for our family, friends, wife/husband, boyfriend/girlfriend.
 But the cinephiles also celebrate their love for film and love in films.

-Ahh this scene just makes my heart beat, gives me chills and makes me fall in love with both Cary and Ingrid.
-It’s hard to believe the two weren’t very comfortable shooting this scene.
+Ahh, this scene just makes my heart beat, gives me chills and makes me fall in love with both Cary and Ingrid.
+It’s hard to believe the two actors weren’t very comfortable shooting this scene.
 Well, there’s something very erotic about this scene, but also very poetic.
 I just love the way Ingrid looks at Cary, with so much love in her eyes and in her smile.
 The lady certainly was a very convincing actress.
 I love when she strokes his ear.
 That adds even more romance and sweetness to the scene.

 Always according to IMDB, the main idea of this kiss is that, for Hitchcock, romance must never be interrupted.
 Sweet, isn’t it?

 I might not be original by saying that this is my favourite on-screen kiss, but what can I say?
 It’s just so perfect.
 No wonder why it became as notorious as the film itself. 😉

 And you, what is your favourite on-screen kiss?

 To read more about them, take a look at the other entries: